If you want to have a dog that is playful and extremely cute, the Labradoodle designer breed might be just the dog you were looking for.

 How to find reputable Labradoodle breeders?

 Finding a reputable breeder can be like looking for a needle in a haystack.
-Since this is a really popular breed, there are many who think that mixing a poodle and a Lab is easy.
+Since this is a really popular breed, many think that mixing a poodle and a Lab is easy.

 The truth is, the general process can be easy, but making a perfect mix is a completely different story and that is why you can find many breeders who offer eye appealing puppies, yet their genetic heritage can give you real problems when it comes to the pups temperament, as well as with hereditary diseases.